-2. Project objectives: Explicit objectives for the project that are clearly tied to the problem Include description of products to be generated.
+- Project objectives: Explicit objectives for the project that are clearly tied to the problem.
+Include description of products to be generated.

-3. Project timeline: A one-year timeline for project implementation that will be sufficient to achieve objectives.
+- Project timeline: A timeline detailing project implementation that will be sufficient to achieve objectives.

-4. Project staff and responsibilities: Description of who will work on the project and their responsibilities.
-(Please omit names of individuals).
+- Project staff and responsibilities: Description of who will work on the project and their responsibilities.
+(Please omit the names of individuals and only describe roles).

-3. Budget and justification: (up to 500 words) Each item in the budget should be associated with an amount and a brief justification for its inclusion.
+- Budget and Justification (up to 500 words): Each item in the budget should be associated with an amount and a brief justification for its inclusion.
 The amounts should be reasonable and the outlined expenses should be directly relevant to meeting the project objectives outlined above.
 Reference eligible and ineligible expenses above.

 All recipients are expected to:

-- Conduct the research as proposed, to the best of their ability, and keep the POD Network Grants Committee (Co-) Chair(s) apprised of changes that might need to be made in their plans.
+- Conduct the research as proposed, to the best of their ability, and keep the Research Grants Co-Coordinators apprised of changes that might need to be made in their plans.

-- Keep the Chair of the Grants Committee informed of IRB status if Internal Review Board approval is required or advised.
+- Keep the Research Grants Co-Coordinators informed of IRB status if Internal Review Board approval is required or advised.

 - Provide a brief mid-year report in February 2022 (a template will be provided).

-- Submit a one-page final report that describes: a) overview of the project activities, b) summary of results for the project (which will be posted to the POD Grants section of the POD Network website), and c) summary dissemination efforts and plans in September 2019
+- Submit a one-page final report in September 2022 that describes: a) overview of the project activities, b) summary of results for the project (which will be posted to the POD Grants section of the POD Network website), and c) summary dissemination efforts and plans.

-- Acknowledge the funding from the POD Network when collecting data, and presenting and publishing the findings.
+- Acknowledge the funding from the POD Network when collecting data, presenting, and publishing the findings.

-- Be willing to serve as a reviewer for the POD Network Grants Committee in the coming year.
+- Be willing to serve as a reviewer for the POD Network Grants in the coming year(s).

 Grant Submission Process

-- Document naming convention: Principal Investigator’s Surname cover and same for proposal
+- Document naming convention: Principal Investigator’s Surname_Support Letter

-- Use subject heading: 2018 POD Network Grant Proposal
+- Subject line: 2021 POD Network Grant Proposal Support Letter